 In 1891 the Lamb Inn was leased to the Blakeney Brewery but was owned by Henry Salmon of the Coleford Brewery.
 This apparent conflict of interests can be explained by the fact that brewing at Coleford had ceased by 1889 and their trade was taken on by the Blakeney Brewery, but the Lamb was still owned by Henry Salmon.
 In 1903 ownership had been transferred to Mary Fox, who was also the landlady of the Plough Inn at Coalway.
 Arnold Perrett & Co.
 Ltd. of Wickwar had taken over the Blakeney Brewery and closed it from the 30th day of March 1897.
 In the 1903 licensing book the Lamb Inn was a beer house with an annual rateable value of £11.4s.0d.
 It was also a free house, but the Lamb must have been acquired by the Stroud Brewery in early Edwardian times as they offered to relinquish the license of the Lamb Inn in favour of the nearby Royal Oak at the foot of Gloucester Road.
-Coleford town magistrates must have argued against Stroud Brewery’s proposals as the Royal Oak closed but the Lamb survived until the 1960’s.
+Coleford town magistrates must have argued against Stroud Brewery’s proposals as the Royal Oak closed but the Lamb survived until final closure on Saturday May 30th 1970.

 The building that once housed the Lamb Inn is a substantial structure.
 It is possible that it was entirely remodelled or rebuilt by the Stroud Brewery Company after the Royal Oak had closed.
 A request for information on the Forest of Dean Facebook group yielded information that the Lamb Inn had a magnificent wooden bar.